roabraham/steganography/include/readme.md

 ## Embedding PHP steganography class in a different web application

-To _embed PHP steganography class_ in a separate web application, place `class.php_stego.php` file in your web application and include the class in the corresponding script as you can see bellow:
+To _embed PHP steganography class_ in a separate web application, place `class.php_stego.php` and `class.aes.php` files in your web application and include the class in the corresponding script as you can see bellow:

 ```php
 require_once 'class.php_stego.php';